galaxxxy/JSPractice/codecademy/NOTE.md

 ### Accessing Properties
 We can access a key's value by using dot notation(`.`) or bracket notation(`[ ]`).<br/>
 We must use bracket notation when accessing keys that have numbers,spaces,or special characters in them.<br/>
-With bracket notation you can also use a variable inside the brackets to select the keys of an object.With bracket notation you can also use a variable inside the brackets to select the keys of an object.
+With bracket notation you can also use a variable inside the brackets to select the keys of an object.
 ### Property Assignment
 One of two things can happen with property assignment:
 - If this property already exists on the object,whatever value it held before will be replaced with the newly assigned value.
 - If there was no property with that name,a new property will be added to the object.

 We can't reassign an object declared with `const`,but we can still add new properties and change the properties that are here.You can delete a property from an object with the `delete` operator.
+### Methods
+We can include methods in our object literals by creating ordinary,comma-separated key-value pairs.The key serves as our method's name,while the value is an anonymous function expression.<br/>
+With the new method syntax introduced in ES6 we can omit the colon and the `function` keyword.